 Students must make their own arrangements to arrive in Europe.

-For informational purposes, the round-trip airfare at the time of this printing is estimated at $1,700.
-Please contact program leader prior to purchasing your airline ticket.
+For informational purposes, the round-trip airfare at the time of this printing is estimated at $1,800.
+Please contact the program leader prior to purchasing your airline ticket.

 Students will apply online through the Center for International Education.
 Deposits and all fees are billed through LOUIE.

-Non-Refundable Application Fee: $100 is billed at time of application.
+Non-Refundable Application Fee: $100 is billed at the time of application.

 Applications will be accepted on a first-come, first-served basis, although consideration will be given to academic achievement.
 A minimum GPA of 2.25 is generally required.